open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 param collectorVersion %}}/pdata/pcommon/common.go) file within the Otel Collector's GitHub project.

-Key/value pairs provide a lot of flexibility to help model your `Resource` data, so the OTel specification has some guidelines in place to help organize and minimize the conflicts across all the different types of telemetry generation entities that it may need to represent.
+Key-value pairs provide a lot of flexibility to help model your `Resource` data, so the OTel specification has some guidelines in place to help organize and minimize the conflicts across all the different types of telemetry generation entities that it may need to represent.